The Universe

 - The theory makes assumptions (such as the existence of God) for which there is no evidence.

-You cannot see evolution!
+You cannot see Evolution!

-Opponents of the theory of evolution can argue that the theory is too abstract and hypothesizes only about the past.
-We have never witnessed how new species come into existence during our lifetime.The theory of evolution makes some verifiable predictions that fall in our lifetime.
-We rely on them for the breeding of our food and domestic animals.
-The theory also makes falsifiable predictions on the types of fossils that we find.
-But perhaps more to the point, Peter and Rosemary Grant have studied how the body and beak size of Galápagos finches changes response to changes in the food supply, driven by natural selection.
-This happened fast enough in real time to study it .
+Opponents of the theory of Evolution can argue that the theory is too abstract and hypothesizes only about the past.
+They hold that we have never witnessed Evolution during our lifetime.However, we can actually see the effects of Evolution also in our lifetime.
+British evolutionary biologists Peter and Rosemary Grant have studied how the body and beak size of Galápagos finches changes in response to changes in the food supply, driven by natural selection.
+This happened over several decades — slowly, for sure, but fast enough to study it in real time.141

-- populations of periwinkles are evolving elaborate and different penises, which prevents them mating with other populations of snail, isolating them into different species.
+- Populations of periwinkles are evolving elaborate and different penises, which prevents them mating with other populations of snail, isolating them into different species.

 - The Mimulus peregrinus flower is one of the youngest recorded, appearing less than 140 years ago.

-- in the latter part of the 20th Century, the flower species Cardamine schulzii appeared in Switzerland.
+- In the latter part of the 20th Century, the flower species Cardamine schulzii appeared in Switzerland.

-Thus, as predicted by the theory of evolution, new species do in fact appear.
+Thus, as predicted by the theory of Evolution, new species do in fact appear.

-You can criticize evolution for making strange predictions about the real world.
+You can criticize Evolution for making strange predictions about the real world.

 Note, though, that religion has yet to make any at all.